leinn32/drozer/README.md

 drozer provides tools to help you use, share and understand public Android exploits.

-drozer is open source software, maintained by WithSecure, and can be downloaded from: [https://labs.withsecure.com/tools/drozer/](https://labs.withsecure.com/tools/drozer/)
+drozer is open source software, maintained by Reversec, and can be downloaded from: [https://labs.withsecure.com/tools/drozer/](https://labs.withsecure.com/tools/drozer/)

 ## NOTE